teleported/teleported.github.io_archive/teleported/content/posts/04-analyzing-alphago.md

 slug        = "analysing-alphago"
 featuredImage="/post_imgs/04-alphago.jpg"
 +++
-(_I wrote this piece as part of an assignment for Udacity's <a href="https://in.udacity.com/course/artificial-intelligence-nanodegree--nd889/">AI Nanodegree program</a>_)
+(_I wrote this piece as part of an assignment for Udacity's <a href="https://in.udacity.com/course/artificial-intelligence-nanodegree--nd889/">AI Nanodegree program</a>_.
+The assignment was to summarize the AlphaGo paper in a page)

 ### Introduction